 Martin O’Brien, Fading Out of Dead Air (Transmissions for the Necropolis), 2023.
 Photography by Marco Berardi.

-DISCHARGE is an event dedicated to presenting difficult, radical and marginalised performance work.
-Curated by Martin O’Brien, DISCHARGE embraces the endless possibilities of the performance space for aesthetic, physical, and political art and experimentation.
+DISCHARGE was a short-run but notorious DIY performance art event dedicated to presenting difficult, uncompromising and marginalised performance work.
+Curated by artist Martin O’Brien and hosted by kink and fetish club, The Flying Dutchman, in London 2012-2014, DISCHARGE embraced the endless possibilities of the performance space for aesthetic, physical, and political art and experimentation.
+DISCHARGE was reprised for a special one off event in 2024 at Ugly Duck.

 open call